sobangrewal479/urbanstride-pdf-assistant/README.md

 The goal is to help customers and support staff ask questions about product catalog, shipping, returns, warranty, sizing, and shoe care using only the provided PDF documents.

+## Demo Video

+Watch the demo here: https://youtu.be/iNI37PtAkLE

+This demo shows the PDF Q&A chatbot answering questions from uploaded PDF documents.
+It demonstrates how the assistant uses provided document content, includes source-based answers, and avoids guessing when a question is outside the uploaded PDFs.

+---

 ## Project Type
 PDF Q&A Chatbot
 AI document assistant